-1. In the event of early dissolution/termination of the term of office of the Sakrebulo, extraordinary elections shall be held for the Sakrebulo concerned.
-No extraordinary elections shall be held if at the moment when the Sakrebulo is dissolved, or its term of office is terminated, less than one year remains until the expiration of the term of office of the Sakrebulo concerned.

-2. Extraordinary elections of a Sakrebulo shall be called by the President of Georgia with the countersignature of the Prime Minister of Georgia not earlier than the 8^{th} day and not later than the 10^{th} day after coming of an appropriate legal act on premature dissolution/premature termination of powers of the Sakrebulo.
-The elections shall be held not later than the 50^{th} day after the elections are called.

-2^{1} .
-In the case provided for in paragraph 1 of this article, if, under the Organic law of Georgia Local Self-government Code, powers of the executive body of a municipality - Mayor is prematurely terminated, extraordinary elections of the executive body of a municipality - Mayor shall be called and held under the procedure and within the time limits established by paragraph 2 of this article.

-3. In extraordinary elections, the Sakrebulo shall be elected for the remaining term of office of the Sakrebulo.

-4. A party and an initiative group of voters shall run in extraordinary Sakrebulo elections under the procedures established by Article 154(5) and (6) of this Law.
-Time limits for holding extraordinary Sakrebulo elections shall be set by the CEC by ordinance not later than the 49th day before Election Day.
+- 1. If the term of powers of the Sakrebulo is prematurely terminated, extraordinary elections of the Sakrebulo concerned shall be held.
+No extraordinary elections shall be held if at the moment when the Sakrebulo is dissolved, or its term of office is terminated, less than one year remains until the expiration of the term of powers of the Sakrebulo concerned. - 2.
+If the term of powers of a Sakrebulo is prematurely terminated, extraordinary elections shall be held under the procedure established by this Law.
+If the term of powers of a Sakrebulo is terminated within a period from 15 January to 15 June, extraordinary elections shall be held in October of the same year, and if the term of powers of a Sakrebulo is terminated within a period from 15 June to 15 January, extraordinary elections shall be held in the nearest April.
+Extraordinary elections of Sakrebulo shall not be held in the year of regular elections of municipality bodies. - 3.
+Extraordinary elections of a Sakrebulo shall be called by the President of Georgia with the countersignature of the Prime Minister of Georgia. - 4.
+If a Sakrebulo is prematurely dissolved, extraordinary elections of Sakrebulo shall be called not earlier than the 8^{th} day and not later than the 10^{th} day after the appropriate legal act on dissolving the Sakrebulo enters into force.
+Elections shall be held not later than the 50^{th} day after the elections are called. - 5.
+Where so provided for in this article, if, under the Organic law of Georgia Local Self-government Code, powers of the executive body of a municipality Mayor is prematurely terminated, extraordinary elections of the executive body of a municipality Mayor shall be called and held under the procedure and within the periods established by this article.
+6. (Deleted 25.5.2022, N 1610). - 7.
+A party and an initiative group of voters consisting of at least 5 members shall run in the extraordinary elections of a municipality representative body Sakrebulo under the procedures established by Article 154(5) and (6) of this Law.
+Time limits for holding extraordinary Sakrebulo elections shall be set by the CEC by an ordinance not later than the 49th day before Election Day.

+Organic Law of Georgia No 1348 of 30 December 2021 - website, 6.1.2022

+Organic Law of Georgia No 1610 of 25 May 2022 - website, 27.5.2022 Organic Law of Georgia No 3560 of 6 October 2023 - website, 24.10.2023

+Chapter XVII - Elections of the Sakrebulo of the Capital of Georgia - Tbilisi